“I listen carefully to what God the LORD is saying for he speaks peace to his faithful people.”

 That voice could lead me down the path of discouragement if I listen too long.
 In the midst of my upheaval, I’m grateful for the Holy Spirit who speaks with a kinder, gentler, more encouraging voice.
 He says, “Don’t worry.
 A routine is nice and it’s comfortable, but it’s not the end-all.
 I am Your rock.
 I am Your stability.
 Keep Your focus on Me, and I’ll lead you through each day one step at a time.”

-In the midst of change and loss of my precious routine, I choose to trust my Lord.
+In the midst of change and loss of my comfortable routine, I choose to trust my Lord.
 He’s the One who led me to this change and He’ll lead me through it.
 He speaks peace, and as I listen to His voice rather than the negative one, I will experience His wonderful gift of peace.

 Question: Are you a lover of routine as I am?
-How do you feel when life shakes up your routine?
+How do you feel when life shakes up your comfortable routine?
 What helps you cope?